Architecture photography is a challenging area of photography that demands skill and experience.

 Lenses for M43 Architecture Photography

-Cameras are only half the story when it comes to preparing yourself for architecture photography.
+Cameras are only half the story when preparing yourself for architecture photography.

 You will need one or two lenses to go with your camera model.
 Fortunately, the M43 camera market has matured, and it’s now relatively easy to procure a lens that will fit your situation.

-You can use any lens to capture architecture, but architecture photography often involves large subjects that require a wider focal length than what comes standard on the camera.
+You can use any lens to capture architecture, but architecture photography often involves large subjects requiring a wider focal length than what is standard on the camera.

 Wide-angle lenses also come into their own when you’re taking shots from higher vantage points and need to capture the full majesty of a cityscape or group of buildings.